culture-of-development/culture-of-development.github.io/source/_posts/how-we-sped-up-random-forest-processing-getting-the-lay-of-the-land.md

 ![Job Ad Request Engine times](/img/ad-request-time.PNG)

-Looking at our current ad request times, it looks like the entire job selection process takes about 220 ms.  That's to do all the scoring and choosing of the jobs based on those scores.
-I'm not entirely sure how much of that time is the job selection process, but we should give ourselves some buffer here and let's just call it 200 ms.
+Looking at our current ad request times, it looks like the entire job selection process takes about 25 ms on average and roughly 65-70 ms for the 99th percentile.
+That's to do all the scoring and choosing of the jobs based on those scores.
+I'm not entirely sure how much of that time is the job selection process, but we should give ourselves some buffer here and let's just call it 25 ms to match what we have and we need to keep the 99th percentile under 65 ms.

 This application runs on our web tier, the exact same boxes that Stack Overflow and all the other Stack Exchange sites run on.
 These boxes are getting slammed like crazy with requests.
-On our web tier, pretty much anything in the path of a request needs to be handled in a single threaded manner.
+On our web tier, pretty much anything in the path of a request needs to be handled in a single-threaded manner.
 In order to test out something that operates in parallel would be a test all of it's own and is beyond the scope of this project.

 And lastly we need to be aware of the memory usage for this application.
 The request handling needs to allocate as little memory as possible but there is some leeway here because the boxes themselves run at about 80% memory capacity already.
 There are 64 GB of RAM on each of these boxes, and we need to keep some buffer in there, so going to the architecture team to ask for more than a couple gigabytes on each of these boxes is a pretty big ask.
 Whatever memory it takes to run a single request, we really need to multiply it times 48 because there are 48 cores on the box.
 If we want to stay under say 3 GB, then we have at most 62.5 MB per request.

 So in short, the requirements for handling a single request are:

 - must score 5,000 jobs for a user
-- must complete in 200 ms
+- must complete in roughly 25 ms, and 99% of requests need to finish in under 65 ms
-- must be single threaded
+- must be single-threaded
 - must use less than roughly 65 MB total

 ### Let's stick to our bread and butter

-We're much better at C# here than we are at R, especially when it comes to performance.
+We're much better at C# here than we are at R for performance critical applications.
 Additionally the most important thing to do right now is to verify that this new model is an improvement over the old model so building out a pipeline that included R in production was probably a lot of additional work we didn't need to consider doing for this anyway.

 So we decided to write this in C# and we went with the most naive possible solution.
 Pretty much all the code to run the XGBoost model looks like this:

-{% codeblock lang:c %}
+{% codeblock lang:csharp %}
 public sealed class DecisionTree
 {
     public struct DecisionTreeNode
     {
-        public int Value { get; set; }
+        public int FeatureIndex { get; set; }
-        public double FeatureIndex { get; set; }
+        public double Value { get; set; }
         public int TrueBranch { get; set; }
         public int FalseBranch { get; set; }
     }

     const int LeafIndex = -1;

+    private readonly DecisionTreeNode[] nodes;

     public DecisionTree(DecisionTreeNode[] tree)
     {